Analytics and Modeling

 How We Do It

 Ventana technology can augment available historical data, in order to produce what-if and optimization guidance for the future.
-Ventana methods work when 1) business constraints aren’t in the data (a recommended action can have adverse affects on other parts of the business), 2) when important signals are not measured in the data (soft factors like time pressure, morale, or reputation can leave their imprint in the measurements, but without model structure to represent and estimate those important factors their impact on results can be muddled or missed altogether), 3) when operating outside the range of the data (e.g., understanding when historical performance improvements can’t be extrapolated), or 4) when rare or novel events might be important (disruptive events may not be present in the data).
+Ventana methods work when 1) business constraints aren’t in the data (a recommended action can have adverse effects on other parts of the business), 2) when important signals are not measured in the data (soft factors like time pressure, morale, or reputation can leave their imprint in the measurements, but without model structure to represent and estimate those important factors their impact on results can be muddled or missed altogether), 3) when operating outside the range of the data (e.g., understanding when historical performance improvements can’t be extrapolated), or 4) when rare or novel events might be important (disruptive events may not be present in the data).

 We do not start with statistical analysis of data in a search for correlations that may (but usually don’t) indicate significant structural relationships.
 Instead, we begin by interviewing those with experience and knowledge about the system of interest.
 Their understanding of the significant variables and interrelationships is captured in a clear visual form that facilitates debate among these experts until they are comfortable with the representation of the system.
 This high-level representation is then converted into mathematical equations that can be run as a computer simulation.